-Proposed NOTE in section 19.x need to be removed since the content is not standartized in stage 2.
+Proposed NOTE in section 19.x need to be removed since there is lack of reasoning to standardize 128 DCN ID.

 The Dedicated Core Network (DCN) ID is configured per PLMN.

-Nokia Networks Networks do not agree the user cases which are behind the changes proposed by Ericsson.The point is that in HR roaming case, the VPLMN shall select the PGW in the HPLMN with the “UE Usage Type as received from the HSS”.
+Nokia do not agree the use cases which are behind the changes proposed by Ericsson, where the use case or the motivation to introduce 2 octets DCN ID is to support enterprise DCNs.
+While such enterprise DCN often requires the support of home routed sceanario.
+The point is that in Home Routed roaming case, the VPLMN should select the PGW in the HPLMN using the “UE Usage Type as received from the HSS” in the DNS procedure.
 This has nothing to do with the concept of DCN-ID which is VPLMN specific.
-So it is wrong conceptually to say that the PGW is queried for a DCN-ID (in HR roaming).
-The criteria of mapping is not defined in the stage 2.
+So it is wrong to select the PGW in the HPLMN by using the DCN-ID

+It is not clear how mapping (from subscribed UE Usage type to the DCN ID) could be done which leads 65535 DCN IDs.

 Vodafone commented that the roaming case is important for the enterprise customers.

-Nokia Networks Newtworks and Qualcomm proposed that clarification from SA2 is needed how to solve the roaming cases and how to get this as a future proved solution.
+Nokia and Qualcomm proposed that clarification from SA2 is needed how to solve the roaming cases and how to get this as a future proved solution.